JackyWeng526/Chiller_Analysis/README.md

 **note: The repository is not complete yet and will be updated irregularly.

 ## Data
-The dataset includes chiller and weather data and are displayed below.

-The dataset is displayed as long-data classified by chiller name (subset_column==Chiller).
+The dataset includes chiller and weather data and is displayed as long-data classified by chiller name (subset_column==Chiller) as following.

 ![Data_table](https://github.com/JackyWeng526/Chiller_Analysis/blob/main/docs/Data_table.PNG)